ctu-vras/open_loop_wheel_odometry/README.md

 - `~base_link_frame` (`str`, by default this frame is autodetected from the receieved messages): The frame to use in `child_frame_id` of the odometry messages.
 If this parameter is not specified and the incoming messages are either non-stamped or they have empty `frame_id`, an error message is printed and this parameter defaults to `base_link`.
 - `~initial_pose_covariance_diagonal` (`list[float]`, default `1e-6, 1e-6, 1e-6, pi^2, pi^2, 1e-6`): Diagonal elements of the covariance of the initial state.
 This value has to be a 6-element list of floats, otherwise the default is used.
 - `~twist_covariance_diagonal` (`list[float]`, default `1e-2, 1e-4, 1e-1, pi^2, pi^2, 0.5`): Diagonal elements of the covariance of the received velocity commands.
 Elements corresponding to the unmeasured quantities should not be very small.
+- Please note there is no configuration of the diff-drive/Ackermann steering models.
+Their open-loop odometry just integrates the `cmd_vel` commands.

 ### Behavior